 This impacts the riches of a country.
 Countries with natural resources and those with access to other ways to export often have higher GDP and economical growth.

+When considering “how does geography influence the way people live”, we have to consider our natural landscape.
 If you live in a hot climate compared to a cold climate, chances are that your natural surroundings are vastly different to a country with the opposite year-round weather.
-Nature has long since been a source of inspiration for poets, writers, songwriters and artists throughout history, and the products of their creativity often become a lasting part of our culture.
+Nature has long since been a source of inspiration for poets, writers, songwriters and artists throughout history, and the products of their creativity make it easy to see how geography affects culture.

 Even in religion, these locational markers influence the stories told in the world’s most dominant religious texts.

-Take Buddhist teachings, for example, many stories reference the lotus flower, predominantly found in Asia, as a symbol of growth and challenge, whereas in the Bible, donkeys (previously used often for transporting goods in the middle east), as well as dust (desert sand) are often used as metaphors in biblical teachings.
+Take Buddhist teachings, for example.
+Many stories reference the lotus flower, predominantly found in Asia, as a symbol of growth and challenge, whereas in the Bible, donkeys (previously used often for transporting goods in the Middle East), as well as dust are often used as metaphors.

 If you take a look at traditional dance, you can also see these natural influences.
-In Khmer Ballet, hand gestures mimic the growth of a lotus flower whereas in traditional English Morris dancing, sticks, bells and handkerchiefs are used, items that were historically used to ward off evil spirits (influenced by Catholic beliefs).
+In Khmer Ballet, hand gestures mimic the growth of a lotus flower.
+In traditional English Morris dancing, sticks, bells and handkerchiefs are used – items that were historically used to ward off evil spirits (influenced by Catholic beliefs).

 4. It might put you at risk or keep you safe